lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 During all other times, the sideloaded value is presented.
 Note, there may not be a valid key in the sideload register if it has been cleared or never generated.
 The sideload key can be overwritten with another generate command, or cleared with entropy through {{< regref SIDELOAD_CLEAR >}}.

+The clearing can be done one slot at a time, or all at once.

 The following diagram illustrates an example when there is no valid key in the KMAC sideload registers and an operation is called.
 During the duration of the operation, the key is valid and shows the internal key state.